aiforensics/alexlab-intervention-factory-ce/README.md

   List of target extra country-language pairs for the user actions in  (see the "Country implies language section").

   E.g., to generate for example French and Dutch translations for Belgium), use `--ecl be:fr be:nl`.

+## Funding
+This contribution from AI Forensics is funded by a project grant from [NGI Search](https://www.ngisearch.eu/view/Main/).